Preliminary Strategic Plan

 Action Team

-The Action Team comprises six West Hollywood community members who help lead the community-centered and community-led approach to the strategic plan.
+The Action Team comprises five West Hollywood community members who help lead the community-centered and community-led approach to the strategic plan.
 The Action Team’s main responsibility is to grow the project’s visibility within the community and be the first line of feedback.
 They are the eyes and ears on the street and will be gathering input as well as providing updates and information to the community through focus groups and grassroots organizing at our various community events and pop-ups throughout the project period.

 This group represents the diverse perspectives across the city and is involved in this project through its completion.
 Members of the Action Team include the following: